Abdulrahman-AlGhamdi/Saudi-Universities-Directory/README.md

 # Universities Directory

-The student is advised to know about the Saudi public universities affiliated to the Ministry of Education and it includes some information about these universities and their specialties.
+Get to know the saudi public universities affiliated to the ministry of education which includes informations about these universities and their specialties.

 The application contains:
 * 27 public universities.